What Happens When Grant Proposals Gloss Over the Facts

 B: “Two of our last four projects encountered challenges and required no-cost extensions.
 In response, we updated our project management processes and procedures to better track project results, flag problems, and solve issues.”

 C: “Our organization excels at project management and oversight.
 We deliver projects on time and on budget, providing exceptional value to donors, particularly given the size and complexity of the projects we implement.
-Supporting our effectiveness and systematic approach to project implementation are our recently updated, comprehensive project management protocols, which leverage the evidence-based, cutting-edge tools, enabling us to monitor all project activities and resolve complex issues in real-time.”
+Supporting our effectiveness and systematic approach to project implementation are our recently updated, comprehensive project management protocols, which leverage evidence-based, cutting-edge tools, enabling us to monitor all project activities and resolve complex issues in real-time.”

-Based on the original fact pattern presented in Example A, 50% of recent projects were delivered on time and on budget.
-These successful projects may have been implemented non-consecutively or implemented several years apart, potentially undermining the notion of a consistent pattern of ongoing or established project management success.
-Additionally, none of the statements in this final example appears to be backed up by details.
+Additionally, none of the statements in this final example appear to be supported by details.
 While the project management protocols may be extensive, the statement doesn’t specify when they were last updated, leaving open the possibility that they were updated recently and remain untested.
 Example C also states that recent changes to the project management protocol allow “all” project activities to be monitored, a bold claim that may not withstand scrutiny.
-A major red flag for version C is that it uses adjectives to persuade the reader that the organization is a stellar performer, rather than providing data to back up those assertions.
+A major red flag for version C is that it relies on adjectives to persuade readers that the organization is a stellar performer, rather than providing data to substantiate those assertions.

 When the Numbers Lie

-Variations of this problem of using weak or false data include (1) failing to conduct research for each new proposal and instead relying on research conducted several years ago, which is likely to be out of date; and (2) using current data but, either deliberately or through inattention, taking the data out of context when citing it in the proposal.
+Variations of this problem of using weak or false data include failing to conduct research for each new proposal and instead relying on research conducted several years ago, which is likely to be out of date; and using current data but, either deliberately or through inattention, taking the data out of context when citing it in the proposal.

 The Cumulative Effects of Alternative Facts

 It’s always better to portray your organization, its capabilities, the scope of the problem, and the strengths and weaknesses of your proposed solution as honestly as possible at the proposal stage.
-If you do so, you will be on firmer ground to talk candidly to the donor about issues you’ve encountered during project implementation, and reporting on project progress will be easier because you began with accurate information.
-So, next time a senior leader says to you, “We can’t say that,” consider pushing back when the statement represents an honest (if positively framed) description of your organization’s skills, competency levels, and past challenges.
-If there is a fatal flaw in the grant application, that is a problem, but the solution is not to mask the flaw with false or misleading language or data; rather, it is to address the problem or not apply for the grant.
-If you submit a proposal without correcting these issues and your organization is subsequently caught falsifying data or misrepresenting its capabilities or project needs, it may face long-term repercussions, including a compromised reputation and broken relationships with key funders
+If you do, you will be in a better position to talk candidly with the donor about issues you’ve encountered during project implementation.
+Reporting on project progress will be easier because you began with accurate information.
+So, next time a senior leader says to you, “We can’t say that,” consider pushing back if what you’ve written represents an honest description of your organization’s skills, competency levels, and past challenges.